How to Choose a Real Estate Agent - Selling guide

 You need a professional real estate agent who you can trust to get the best deal.

-“You want to know your agent is excellent at relating to buyers, that they provide them with all the relevant information to make due diligence really easy for them,” says Ray White’s Alice O’Styke.
+Does the agent have a well-monitored database of active buyers dying to get into your area, people they can contact the minute you give them the business.
+“You want to know your agent is excellent at relating to buyers, that they provide them with all the relevant information to make due diligence really easy for them,” says Tommy’s Real Estate agent Alice O’Styke.

+An agent may have a good brand presence in your suburb but what’s their sales record actually like?
 Check out how many properties they’ve sold, and how much these homes went for.
-Ideally, you’ll be looking at agents who’ve sold properties similar to yours, and produced great results for previous clients.
+How did they respond when a home was harder to sell?
+Do they have experience of tougher selling markets?
+Ideally, you’ll be looking at agents who’ve sold properties similar to yours and have buyers waiting in the wings...

-All of this will give you a pretty firm idea of the level of effort and engagement you could expect from each agent, if you chose them to represent your property.
+All of this will give you a pretty clear idea of the level of effort and engagement you could expect from each agent, if you chose them to represent your property.

 Doing some mystery shopping will help you find an agent who goes above and beyond for buyers.